 Since the project launched, NIH has awarded more than $50 million in HPP grants.
 All HPP-funded projects are listed in NIH RePORTER.

-2017 Funding Opportunity Announcements (FOAS)
+2018 Funding Opportunity Announcements (FOAS) and Funding Projects

 - Moving Beyond Standard Assessments: Applying Novel Tools to Assess Human Placental Structure and Function in Real Time